NEW: An Interior Ministry spokesman reports 145 arrests and 53 policemen injured

 Nearly three dozen of those hurt were members of the nation’s security forces, state media said.
 Those arrested faced charges that included thuggery, assaulting police officers and vandalism near the embassy.

 Both the police clampdown and the cancellation of nationwide protests come during a delicate period across the restive Middle East.

 In recent days, residents across the region and North Africa have taken to the streets to protest the film.

 The region is on edge after the killings of U.S. Ambassador to Libya Chris Stevens and three other American officials at the U.S. Consulate in the Libyan city of Benghazi.

-Ties between the United States and Egypt have cooled since the overthrow last year of Mubarak and the election of President Mohamed Morsy, the country's first democratically elected leader.
+Relations between the United States and Egypt have cooled since the overthrow last year of ousted President Hosni Mubarak and the election of President Mohamed Morsy, the country’s first democratically elected leader.
 Before he became president, he was a leader in the political arm of the Muslim Brotherhood, the popular Islamist movement.

 U.S. President Barack Obama said that relations with Egypt will be shaped by how the country responds to the violence.

 “I don’t think that we would consider them an ally, but we don’t consider them an enemy,” Obama told Telemundo in an interview that aired Thursday.